-- This Security Target is strictly compliant to the Security IC Platform Protection Profile [5] with additional packages: - Package "Authentication of the Security IC" - Package 1: Loader dedicated for usage in secured environment only - Package 2 Lite (package 2 without confidentiality requirement as defined in [22]): Loader dedicated for usage by authorized users only - The Security IC Platform Protection Profile is registered and certified by the Bundesamt für Sicherheit in der Informationstechnik (BSI) under the reference BSI-CC-PP-0084, Version 1.0, dated 01.2014. - 52 This ST does not claim conformance to any other PP.
+- This Security Target is strictly compliant to the Security IC Platform Protection Profile [5] with additional packages: - Package "Authentication of the Security IC" - Package 1: Loader dedicated for usage in secured environment only - Package 2: Loader dedicated for usage by authorized users only - The Security IC Platform Protection Profile is registered and certified by the Bundesamt für Sicherheit in der Informationstechnik (BSI) under the reference BSI-CC-PP-0084, Version 1.0, dated 01.2014. - 50 This ST does not claim conformance to any other PP.